revaturelabs/interviewquestions/Python/Python-Functions & Array/Lambda.md

   8
 </details>

+---

 4.What is the difference between function and lambda function?

 <details><summary> <b>Show Answer</b> </summary>

-The functionality of functions and lambda functions are similar.
-But, we need to write some extra code in functions compared to lambda functions for the same functionality.
+> The functionality of functions and lambda functions are similar.
+> But, we need to write some extra code in functions compared to lambda functions for the same functionality.

-Lambda functions come in handy when there is a single expression.
+> Lambda function comes when there is a single expression.

 **Example**:

 *Function*:

 ```python
 def absolute_value(num):